 This is a common issue that can be seen after Gastric Bypass Surgery and has also been reported after Sleeve Gastrectomy.
 The changes to the digestive tract and hormonal changes in the gut is what can cause dumping syndrome.
 Food, especially sugar, moves from the stomach to the small intestine too quickly.
 Patients may experience sweating, dizziness, abdominal pain, nausea/vomiting, and/or diarrhea.
 If this is happening to you, try talking with your dietitian about modifying your diet.

 Bariatric specific multivitamins are made specifically for bariatric patients.
 They include vitamin/mineral doses above the RDA values to prevent common vitamin deficiencies after weight loss surgery.
 For example, Bariatric Fusion vitamins were formulated based on the ASMBS guidelines and include the most bioavailable forms of each vitamin to optimize absorption.
 A regular multivitamin does not contain these high values and offers vitamins in different forms that might not be what a bariatric patient needs, so there is a greater risk of becoming deficient.
 If taking a regular multivitamin, you would have to take more vitamins, it could end up being more expensive, and you put yourself at higher risk for deficiency.
+There are bariatric multivitamins with iron and bariatric multivitamins without iron.
 Before you buy a multivitamin, make sure you always follow doctor recommendations.

 The ASMBS guidelines provide vitamin/mineral recommendations for bariatric patients to prevent nutritional deficiencies.
 With the proper diet and bariatric supplement regimen that follows ASMBS guidelines, you can avoid issues in this area.
 It is important to always follow up with lab work to catch deficiencies before they cause serious problems.